Free Complete E2 Visa Checklist

 E2 Visa Checklist: United States Consulate Process (Applying from outside the U.S.)

-- Form DS-160 (Nonimmigrant Visa Application) confirmation page
+– Form DS-160 confirmation page

 - Valid passport

-- Business licenses and registration documents (articles of incorporation, stock certificates, partnership agreement, lease agreement)
+– Business licenses and registration documents

-- Financial and tax-related documents
+– Financial and tax-related records

 - Organizational and staffing charts